Scopely: Acquisitions

+In June 2023, Scopely acquired Scotland-based Tag Games studio.

+Niantic

+On March 12, 2025, Niantic, Inc. announced plans to sell the majority of its video game division to Scopely in a reported $3.5 billion deal, including games Pokémon Go, Pikmin Bloom, and Monster Hunter Now, and companion apps Campfire and Wayfarer.
+The deal was completed on May 29, 2025.
+Products Ingress and Peridot would remain under Niantic's ownership, under a new split-off entity named Niantic Spatial Inc.

+Recognition

+In August 2015, Scopely ranked #9 on Inc.'s List of the 5,000 Fastest-Growing Companies in America, and #1 in the U.S.

+In May 2024, Scopely was recognized by Time magazine on their annual TIME100 list recognizing the "100 Most Influential Companies in the World."
+In June 2025, the company made the list for the second consecutive year.

+Game development

+Early years

-In January 2012, Scopely launched its first free-to-play mobile game Dice with Buddies, followed that year by Jewels with Buddies and Bubble Galaxy with Buddies, which debuted as the #1 free app in the App Store.
+In January 2012, Scopely launched its first free-to-play mobile game Dice With Buddies, followed that year by Jewels With Buddies and Bubble Galaxy With Buddies, which debuted as the #1 free app in the App Store.
+In April 2013, Scopely launched Mini Golf MatchUp.
+The game was #1 for free apps in the App Store in 49 countries and the #1 app on both the iPhone and the iPad in the U.S.

-In April 2013, Scopely launched Mini Golf MatchUp, a head-to-head game developed with New Zealand-based studio Rocket Jump.
-The game was #1 for free apps in the App Store in 49 countries and the #1 app on both the iPhone and the iPad in the U.S. In September 2013, Scopely launched Wordly, a spelling game that reached #1 on the top free apps chart in the App Store, and was the first game with single-player mode developed by Scopely.
-In November 2013, the company launched the Skee-ball game Skee-ball Arcade, which reached #1 overall in the App Store.
+In September 2013, the company launched Wordly, a spelling game that reached #1 on the top free apps chart in the App Store, and was the first game with single-player mode developed by Scopely.

+In November 2013, Scopely launched the Skee-ball game Skee-ball Arcade, which reached #1 overall in the Apple App Store.